manishindiyaar/maanid/README.md

-# we are building the cursor of customer support (AI copilot for customer support.)
+# we are building the cursor for customer support (AI copilot for customer support.)

 Powered by AWS Bedrock and Sambanova